tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 We call this format "demultiplexed" because the stream of logs is now spread over one file per type.
-Use the regular [`json`](/next/formats/json) parser to mobilize these log files with Tenzir:
+Use the regular [`json`](/next/formats/json) parser to get the data flowing:

 ```bash
 cat conn.log | tenzir 'read json --schema "zeek.conn" | taste 1'
 ```

-Note how we pass the type `zeek.conn` to the JSON parser.
-This sets the name of the schema explicitly.
+The option `--schema` of the `json` reader passes a name of a known schema to validate the input against.

 ### Multiplexed NDJSON